Xunnamius/next-test-api-route-handler/README.md

 Of course, this all was back before the app router or edge routes existed.
 NTARH got app router and edge route support in version 4.

+My hope is that, eventually, NTARH will be obsoleted due to Vercel providing developers with some officially supported tooling/hooks (in the vein of [instrumentation.ts][39]) for _lightweight_ route execution, where handlers are passed the actual `NextX` versions of `Request` and `Response` while our unit tests still complete in under one second (that is: no spinning up the entire Next.js runtime to just to run a single test in isolation).
+It doesn't seem like it'd be so tough to surface the Pages Router's [`apiResolver`][40], for instance, perhaps under something like `import { ... } from 'next/test'`, and maybe wrap it to present a more streamlined interface.
+This is essentially what NTARH does.

 ### Published Package Details

 This is a [CJS2 package][x-pkg-cjs-mojito] with statically-analyzable exports